DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v0.1/_reference.md

       string, required
     </p>
     <p class="govuk-body">
       The date when the Trainee met the QTS standards.
+Dates should be in ISO 8601 format.
     </p>
     <p class="govuk-body">
       Example: <code>2000-01-01</code>